 The charcoal and salt perfectly make the ionic bonding with moisture in the soil.
 Thus, the water content in the earth pit increases.
 The moisture increases the conductivity of the earth pit.

-Why are salt and charcoal used in earth pit?
+Why are salt and charcoal used in earth pits?

-- The charcoal and coal can retain the absorbed moisture for a longer period of time.
+• Charcoal and coal can retain the absorbed moisture for a more extended period.

-- The low value earth resistance leads to easier passing of the fault current to ground.
-Thus, it provides protection to machines and humans.
+• The low-value earth resistance leads to easier passing of the fault current to the ground.
+Thus, it protects machines and humans.

 Maintenance of Earthing Pit